-Just under 15 minutes’ drive lies the iconic Hyam’s Beach.
-Famed for its dazzling stretch of fine white sand.
-The calm ice-blue waters are perfect for swimming, snorkelling, kayaking and stand-up paddle boarding.
+Just 15 minutes’ drive away lies the iconic Hyam’s Beach, famed for its dazzling stretch of fine white sand.
+The calm ice-blue waters are perfect for swimming, snorkelling, kayaking and stand-up paddleboarding.

-Venturing further south to Milton, just over 40 minutes dive.
-A stylish, charming town lined with heritage streetscapes, gourmet indulgences and a dozens of unique home ware stores.
+Venture 40 minutes further south and you’ll stop by at Milton, a stylish, charming town lined with heritage streetscapes, gourmet indulgences and dozens of unique homeware stores.

 Discover fresh produce, elegant wines, a microbrewery, and plenty of classically quaint restaurants for a delicious lunch.
 The widely acclaimed Heritage Bakery (a 1 min drive just past the town) is the perfect place to stop for the finest gourmet pies and a delicious selection of pastries and salads.
-Alternatively, Pilgrims Cafe in the town centre, offers a fresh, tasty, vegetarian menu.
-Time your trip for the annual food and wine festival in October featuring some of the South Coast’s most prestigious wineries, breweries and restaurants across a day filled with live music and activities.
+Alternatively, Pilgrims Cafe in the town centre serves a fresh and tasty vegetarian menu.
+Time your trip for the annual food and wine festival in October featuring some of the South Coast’s most prestigious wineries, breweries, and restaurants across a day filled with live music and activities.

 2.00 pm – Narrawallee Inlet Walking Track

-After lunch, head on over to the Narrawallee Inlet and walking track where this unique reserve protects a staggering variety of landscapes and a veritable smorgasbord of woodlands, swamps, lagoons and lakes.
+After lunch, head on over to the Narrawallee Inlet and walking track.
+This unique reserve protects a staggering variety of landscapes and a veritable smorgasbord of woodlands, swamps, lagoons and lakes.
 Explore the diverse landscapes and the transformation of forests changing from swamplands to dunes.
-The perfect place for a dip or try your hand at one of the paddle boards for hire during high tide.
+Take a dip or try your hand at one of the paddle boards for hire during high tide.

 4.00 pm – Bannisters by the Sea

-As the day ends, make your way to your accommodation at Bannisters by the Sea, a stunning boutique coastal retreat, perched clifftop in Mollymook with sprawling ocean views.
-Home to the acclaimed Rick Stein at Bannisters restaurant, the perfect location for true lovers of freshly caught seafood and great wine.
+As the day ends, make your way to your accommodation at Bannisters by the Sea, a stunning boutique coastal retreat perched clifftop in Mollymook with sprawling ocean views.
+Home to the acclaimed Rick Stein at Bannisters restaurant, this is the perfect location for true lovers of freshly caught seafood and great wine.